 - Julie Ann Wrigley Global Institute of Sustainability (GIOS) at Arizona State University: Project and server support since the project initially began in 2000.

 - Arizona State University School of Life Sciences and ASU Herbarium: Long-term data support for the SEINet data portal.
-Financial support for the development and co-development of several specimen management interfaces (batch georeferencing, specimen editing, etc).
+Financial support for the development and co-development of several core management interfaces.

 - University of Arizona Herbarium (ARIZ): Michelle McMahon (firstname.lastname@example.org); co-development of several specimen management interfaces (specimen loan and exchange modules, label printing, specimen management, etc).